-Fresh off the No. 1 hit “We Fly High (Ballin’),” Jim Jones did the sensible thing and released A Dipset X-Mas, which thankfully continued the ballin’ trend he become so famous for.
+Fresh off the No. 1 hit "We Fly High (Ballin')," Jim Jones did the sensible thing and released A Dipset X-Mas, which thankfully continued the ballin' trend for which he became so famous.
 Then, a few years later, he showed Billy Bob Thornton who the real Bad Santa was with probably the best Christmas rap video ever.

-Actually, I’m starting to think this might not the ideal song for the holidays considering how depressing it is.
-Beginning with Banner’s child asking why they don’t have presents like the other kids and saying they’re hungry, it only gets sadder with the chorus line of “Cuz it’s Christmas time and we’re broke again, broke again.”
-At least fifteen years after releasing the track, things seem to be looking up as Banner has essentially become Santa Claus.
+Actually, I'm starting to think this might not be the ideal song for the holidays considering how depressing it is.
+Beginning with Banner's child asking why they don't have presents like the other kids and saying they're hungry, it only gets sadder with the chorus line of "'Cause it's Christmas time and we're broke again, broke again."
+Decades after releasing the track, things seem to be looking up, as Banner has essentially become Santa Claus.

 I would bet my life savings that Benedict Cumberbatch couldn't hold his own on a Busta Rhymes track.